Understanding Heart Rate Variability (HRV)

-Circular automatically detects your baseline HRV which is your long term average HRV as you feel ordinarily.
-Then Circular makes the average of all your HRV readings to give one average of your daily HRV.
-When your daily HRV is greater than or equal to your baseline HRV then you are good to push yourself.
-When your daily HRV is lower than your baseline then you need to keep it cool.
+Circular automatically detects your reference HRV which is your long term average when you feel ordinarily.
+Then Circular makes the average of your sleep HRV readings to give one average of your daily HRV.
+When your daily HRV is greater than or equal to your reference HRV then you are good to push yourself.
+When your daily HRV is lower than your reference then you need to keep it cool.

-It is important to understand that HRV is an interesting metric to compare to your own trends and baseline because it is unique to you.
-There are a couple of main applications for its use that can help you out:
+It is important to understand that HRV only must be compared to your own trends and reference because it is unique to you.
+There are a couple of main applications for its use:

-In recent scientific literature, an experience was made where a group of runners performed better when starting intense training blocks only under good physiological conditions, despite having actually trained less than the other group that could train under any conditions.
-Good physiological conditions meant simply having their baseline HRV within their normal values or trending positively.
+In recent scientific literature, an experience was made where a group of runners performed better when doing intense training only under good physiological conditions, despite having actually trained less than the other group that could train under any conditions.
+Good physiological conditions meant having their daily HRV within their normal values or trending positively compared to their reference.
 A negative trend was a no go.
 This shows the importance of training intelligently rather than quantitatively.

 We aim at using HRV to quantify recovery.
-There is quite a strong relationship between intense aerobic workouts and reductions in HRV the following day.
+There is quite a strong relationship between intense aerobic workouts and reductions in HRV on the following day.
 After a workout, your HRV tends to go down if your training was intense but should return to normal and even higher once you have recovered.
-This is a typical acute stressor, and the reduction in HRV (and a smaller increase in HR) can be used to quantify recovery and understand if we need an extra day off.
+This is a typical acute stressor, and the reduction in HRV (and a smaller increase in HR) can be used to quantify recovery and understand if you need an extra recovery.